colinch4/colinch4.github.io/_posts/2020/design-pattern/creational-patterns/2020-02-06-Singleton Design Pattern.md

 ---
 layout: post
 title: "Singleton Design Pattern"
 description: "Ensure a class has only one instance, and provide a global point of access to it.
-Encapsulated "just-in-time initialization" or "initialization on first use"."
+Encapsulated just-in-time initialization or initialization on first use."
-date: 2020-02-06 13:00
+date: 2020-02-06 13:08
 tags: [디자인패턴]
 comments: true
 share: true